Iteo/cached/packages/cached/README.md

 ### Streamed cache

-Method annotation that is used to get stream of cache updates from cached method.
+Method annotation that is used to get a stream of cache updates from a cached method.
-It takes two parameters, name of the cached method and if last value from cached should be emitted when creating new stream.
+You have to provide at least the name of the cached class method in the `methodName` parameter.

 Simple example of usage:
 ```dart